MrRobinOfficial/Guide-UnrealEngine/README.md

 #### Curly Braces in C++

 C++ uses curly braces (<kbd>{}</kbd>) as block delimiters to enclose multiple statements or define the body of control structures, functions, and classes.
-The use of curly braces provides a clear and explicit way to define the boundaries of code blocks.
+The use of curly braces provides a clear and explicit way to define the boundaries of code blocks (also know as a scope).

 Curly braces help define the scope of variables and maintain code readability.
 They ensure that statements within the braces are treated as a single unit, making it easier to understand the flow and logic of the program.